devpunks/snuggsi/README.md

 ### `class` Description

-Great so far!🎉  Although our Element behaves like any other `HTMLElement`, we should add some functionality custom to our needs.
+Great so far!🎉  Although your Element behaves like any other `HTMLElement`, we should add some functionality custom to your needs.

 Next we need to pass a `class` description to the function returned by your `Element` definition.